UKMFKABRR/spotMicro/README.md

 Version for UBUNTU 20.4 and ROS NOETIC, both of them LTS version, **with support until 2025**.
 Furthermore, NOETIC uses python 3 by default, once python 2.7 is deprecated.

-It is **100% functional**, resulting faster and with long term support, also it will make much easer migrate to ROS 2 (ros-bridge), if it is the choice.

 **UBUNTU 20.4 64 bits (desktop / raspberry pi (server version))**